sysbio-vo/DBG-GNN/README.md

 # DBG-GNN
 This repo provides a toolset for building de Bruijn graphs enhanced with various edge and node features as well as versatile graph learning options.

+> [!WARNING]
+> The code here is under development.
+Bugs are possible.

 # Usage

 Before running the scripts, create and activate the environment with a PyTorch version suitable for your machine.
 You can try to use provided `yaml` file, but no guarantees that would work for you: